 Welcome to the Kiva Centers

-Kiva Centers are peer-led and trauma-informed communities that offer training, technical assistance, and networking opportunities statewide across Massachusetts.
-The Kiva Centers are your connection to the MA CPS Training, Massachusetts United for Connection and Healing (MUCH), the Central Mass Recovery Learning Community (CMRLC), the Zia Young Adult Access Center and more.
-The Kiva Centers’ focus is the development, promotion, and delivery of healing communities for people experiencing different social class impacts like trauma, mental health, and substance use.
+Kiva Centers is a nationally recognized peer-led and trauma-informed organization that offers training, technical assistance, and networking opportunities statewide across Massachusetts.
+The Kiva Centers are your connection to the MA CPS Training, Massachusetts United for Connection and Healing (MUCH), the Central Mass Recovery Learning Community (CMRLC), the Zia Young Adult Access Center, and more.
+The Kiva Centers’ focus is the development and promotion of healing communities for people experiencing different social class impacts like trauma, mental health, and substance use.

 We offer trainings and materials to develop trauma-informed and peer-led supports for the Commonwealth.